soarqin/DSP_Mods/CheatEnabler/README.md

     + Build without condition
     + No collision
     + Belt signal item generation
+      - Count generations as production in statistics
+      - Count removals as consumption in statistics
       - Count all raws and intermediates in statistics
       - Belt signal alt format
     + Remove space limit between wind turbines and solar panels